ascoolarobban/PlantPotBot/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://flowerpotbot/blob/master/CONTRIBUTING.md).
-Included are directions for opening issues, coding standards, and notes on development.

-Moreover, all HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Main author](https://github.com/ascoolarobban).
+All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Main author](https://github.com/ascoolarobban).